 Dust a large, sharp knife with flour and cut the dough into six triangles.
 Slide the knife under each triangle to help you lift and transfer it to the prepared baking sheet.
 (If you are using a cookie cutter, dust the cookie cutter with all purpose flour before pressing it into the dough, then repeat every time you cut additional dough shapes.
 The flour helps prevent the dough from sticking to the cutter.)

 Bake for 14 – 16 minutes, or until the scones begin to turn light brown in color.
 Place on a rack to cool.

-While the scones are cooling, mix the confectioners sugar, spices, syrup, and cream or milk together in a small bowl.
-(Begin by adding a tablespoon of the cream and a tablespoon of the syrup, then add more as needed until you have a thick, pourable glaze.)
+While the scones are cooling, mix the confectioners sugar, milk and spices together in a small bowl.
+(Begin by adding a tablespoon of the milk, then add more as needed until you have a thick, pourable glaze.)

 Drizzle over the scones while they are still warm.
 We glazed the scones twice.
 We used half during our first pass, then let the glaze set on the scones for a few minutes before finishing them off with the rest of the glaze.

 * For added sweetness and flavor, you can also add maple syrup to the spiced glaze.
 You can replace up to 1 tablespoon of the milk with an equal amount of syrup.

 Keywords: pumpkin scones, easy scones